15 NYC Playgrounds Kids Will Never Want to Leave

 Address: 65th St. Transverse, Central Park

-Heckscher Playground, the largest and oldest in Central Park, offers a wide range of activities for kids of all ages.
-Children can climb rocks, navigate a play structure with tunnels and slides, and cool off in a water zone with interactive spraying jets.
-Surrounded by trees and scenic views, it’s perfect for a full day out, featuring restrooms, shaded benches, and easy access to other park attractions.
-Heckscher’s expansive layout makes it a reliable spot for families with toddlers and tweens.
+Heckscher Playground is the largest and oldest playground in Central Park, and has a wide range of activities for kids of all ages.
+Children can climb rock structures, explore tunnels and slides, and cool off in a water play area with spraying jets.
+Surrounded by trees and open views, it’s very calming.
+There are also restrooms, shaded benches, and easy access to other parts of the park.

 Pier 25 Playground – Hudson River Park: Playground with Skyline Views